MISSION VIEJO, CA--(Marketwired - Jun 26, 2013) - Aeolus Pharmaceuticals, Inc. (

-- The improvement in survival correlated with improvement in skin thickness, reversal of microvesication and H2A.X phosphorylation
+- The improvement in survival correlated with clinical scores, blood oxygenation and airway obstruction

 Aeolus Pharmaceuticals, Inc. (

-In 2011, the NIH, through its Countermeasures Against Chemical Threats Research Network (CounterACT) awarded a five-year, $12.7 million grant to Carl White, MD, Rajesh Agarwal, PhD and Brian Day, PhD of the University of Colorado Anschutz Medical Campus and National Jewish Health, both in Denver, Colorado.
+In 2011, the NIH, through its Countermeasures Against Chemical Threats Research Network (CounterACT) awarded a five-year, $12.7 million grant to Carl White, MD and Brian Day, PhD of the University of Colorado Anschutz Medical Campus and National Jewish Health, both in Denver, Colorado.
 The grant was awarded to continue the development of AEOL 10150 as a medical countermeasure (MCM) against mustard gas exposure (lung and skin) and chlorine gas exposure (lung).
-Also included in the grant is support of research looking at tissue plasminogen activator (TPA) and Silabilin as MCM's against sulfur mustard gas exposure.
+Also included in the grant is support of research looking at tissue plasminogen activator (TPA) and Silabilin as MCMs against sulfur mustard gas exposure.

 Potential for AEOL 10150 as a Countermeasure Against Chemical Threats